tmadlener/MarlinMT/README.md

 if needed check DEPENDENCIES for additional required / optional packages

-compile your new plugin as described above for the mymarlin example under "Loading plugins/processors dynamically"
+compile your new plugin as described above for the mymarlinmt example under "Loading plugins/processors dynamically"

-### A Quick way to create a new Marlin Processor
+### A Quick way to create a new MarlinMT Processor

    find a script "copy_new_processor.sh" in the examples folder ` ./copy_new_processor.sh  new_processor_name`